emfjson/emfjson-jackson/README.md

 ## Dependencies

 * EMF 2.7.0 or later
-* Jackson 1.6.0 or later
+* Jackson 2.0.0 or later

+## How to hack (and contribute to) it

+Note that you must Help > Install Jackson 2 if you clone the src to work on it, as your usual Eclipse PDE (nor Orbit) out-of-the-box target platform will not have that.

 ## License
-This software is distributed under the terms of the Eclipse Public License 1.0 - http://www.eclipse.org/legal/epl-v10.html.
+This software is distributed under the terms of the Eclipse Public License 1.0 - http://www.eclipse.org/legal/epl-v10.